-Bethany Clark is a public relations and communications consultant with extensive experience within the Australian publishing landscape as a program manager, editor, publicist, tour manager and sherpa.
+Bethany Clark is a public relations and communications consultant with extensive experience within the Australian publishing landscape as a program manager, editor, publicist, and tour manager.
 She is passionate about promoting Australian literature and works with authors, publishers, booksellers, libraries, writing centres and national reading and literacy organisations to promote their work, build their profiles and develop their readerships.

 Bethany has a degree in Communications Media Management and is currently juggling a Masters in Public Relations and Writing and Literature with much more fun things like producing the Arts Breakfast show on Radio Adelaide and chatting to authors for Writers Radio.